Interested in linking to "How Can the NERC CIP Standards Be Improved?"?

-Connection Principles: Do not allow connections to traverse from the PCN to the PIN, but terminate them at a device in the DMZ (one level, one jump).
-The direction of the connection also is important.
-Do not allow devices in the PIN to open connections in the DMZ, or devices in the DMZ to open connections in the PCN.
-Allow only outbound connection requests.
+Connection Principles: As mentioned above, connections should not be allowed to traverse from the PCN to the PIN, but be forced to terminate at a device in the DMZ (One Level, One Jump).
+Also, the direction of the connection is important.
+Devices in the PIN should not be allowed to open connections in the DMZ, and devices in the DMZ should not be allowed to open connections in the PCN.
+The reverse is preferred―only allow outbound connection requests.

 Also, where possible, the connections should not be left open.
 Some applications, such as historians, require continuous connections.
 If this is the case in your environment, then the importance of keeping the devices segregated and hardened with the latest security patches is elevated, and they must be constantly monitored in real time.

 Data Transfer: The basic rules for data transfer are the same as those for connections.
 Data and files should be pushed "up" from the PCN and pulled "down" from the PIN.
 Also, an anti-virus solution that scans files prior to its being written to disk is essential, which typically rules out any database-to-database transfers.
 The data transfer solution must use ports and services that are unlikely to be vulnerable.
 Solutions that require NetBIOS, Windows management instrumentation (WMI), etc. to be opened across the firewall should be avoided.
 Ideally, the ports used should be configurable, and a client/server model using account authentication is best.